The Support at Home program (launched on 1 November 2025): The next stage of aged care

 The new Support at Home program covers a broad range of in-home services, building on what was previously available through Home Care Packages.

-Funded supports will include:
+Funded supports include:

 - Personal care (help with showering, dressing, or grooming)